sendgrid/sendgrid-ruby/README.md

 Beginning with v3/mail/send/beta, the new version of our library will only support v3 endpoints..
 Once this endpoint is out of beta, we will update the endpoint, removing the “/beta” from the URI.
 At this point, the v3 beta branch will be merged to master and will be our official library going forward.
 This means that we will no longer formally support the v2 mail.send.json endpoint in any of our libraries.

 So long as you are not automatically pulling new versions of the library into your production code base, your integration will not break regardless of which endpoint you’re using.
-By the way, don't pull new versions into your production code base, because breaking changes break things.
+By the way, don't automatically pull new versions into your production code base, because breaking changes break things.

 The /api/mail.send.json endpoint, known as v2 mail send, is NOT going away.
 It will continue to work as it always has, happily sending your emails along as if nothing happened.